charlieccarey/bio/README.md

 ### Blast one set of sequences against other sets of sequences.

-Over and over, I wanted to do reciprocal blasts to find potential orthologs and homologs between 2 species.
+Over and over, I wanted to do run tblastn to find potential orthologs of sequences and wanted some flexibility in file naming and output.

-I created some of these python scripts to make this a little easier.

-I had multiple files with a large number of blast results and wanted to extract only the best one.
+Some of these scripts make that easier, particularly it seemed I was focused on tblastn.

 ## Defintions